 HISTORY OF THE HARBOR THEATER

-Boothbay resident Robert Devine (Chief Projectionist for the Armed Services in the 1950’s and now board president of the non-profit Harbor Theater), was instrumental in bringing the theatre back.
-Devine, a retired McDonald’s franchise owner, advised Sheckley in addition to personally remodeling the theatre’s lobby before the reopening.
+Boothbay resident Robert Devine (Chief Projectionist for the Armed Services in the 1950’s and former board president of the non-profit Harbor Theater), was instrumental in bringing the theater back.
+Devine, a retired McDonald’s franchise owner, advised Sheckley in addition to personally remodeling the theater’s lobby before the reopening.

-Through a donation by The Regal Cinema Co., “Friends” and generous patrons, nearly-new seats were installed in the theatre’s auditorium.
-The seats contain plaques on the armrests identifying patrons who had donated money toward the re-seating project.Ê
+Through a donation by The Regal Cinema Co., “Friends” and generous patrons, nearly-new seats were installed in the theater’s auditorium.
+The seats contain plaques on the armrests identifying patrons who had donated money toward the re-seating project.

 In 2017, with the threat of higher rent and expenses beyond his control, Sheckley agreed to sell his assets to the Friends of the Harbor Theater, which subsequently changed its name to simply Harbor Theater.
 Sheckley continues as theater manager, reporting to the non-profit theater’s board of directors.